Programs and Partners

 How do WAR, Int’l partnerships work?
 How does WAR, Int’l work with its partnering organizations?

 For example, if a program is just getting off the ground, we may provide business consulting, staff training, or start-up funding.
 For established programs, we may help renovate or outfit facilities, provide needed items and equipment, or help to find new and creative means of sustainability.
 As special situations come to our attention, we may offer scholarships for educational or vocational pursuits or for medical care.
 Many partners create product which we sell in our stores, at home parties, and online, helping them to generate sustainable support.
-WAR, Int’l staff also visits our partners from time to time, whether overseas or in the U.S.
+WAR, Int’l staff also visits our partners, whether overseas or in the U.S.

 WAR, Int’l also forms networking partnerships with other local and national organizations working to assist at-risk populations.
 Within these partnerships, we may share resources and information or collaborate to help an individual needing services.

 How many women and children does WAR, Int’l help each year in partnering safehouses and other programs?

 The number changes from year to year.
 Exact figures are difficult to calculate due to the number of organizations we partner with, the various methods they use, and the influx of women in and out of programs.